 We take any reports of unlicensed trail hunts on our land very seriously and we seek urgent clarification from the relevant trail hunts.
 In prior years we've declined to issue, have suspended, or have revoked trail hunting licences when either licence conditions have been breached or where we have lost confidence in a trail hunt’s ability to adhere to the conditions.

-Trail hunts understand that they need to apply for a licence if they use Trust land.
+Trail hunts understand that they need to apply for a licence if they wish to use Trust land.
 The majority of trail hunts are responsible and recognise the importance of working with us to ensure this lawful activity takes place in a safe way, within the law.
 Clearly, it is unacceptable to disregard the long established rules and wilfully disregard landowners.

 No. Our staff record any incidents where unlicensed trail hunts take place.
 We then decide what action to take as a result and on a case by case basis, having consideration to our obligations as a charity.
-In the recent cases we're aware of we have asked the hunts for an explanation.

 Trail hunt routes

 We've always required trail hunts to be transparent and provide details of where and when the activity will take place.
-Our new licensing terms reinforce this principle.

-Where will you publish information?
+Where do you publish information?